-- E. 1.
+- D. 1.
 Plasmolysed state of the cell is shown. - 2.
-Cell membrane - The cell would have become turgid and there would be no sugar solution between cell membrane and protoplasm. - F. 1.
+Cell membrane - 3.
+The cell would have become turgid and there would be no sugar solution between cell membrane and protoplasm. - E. 1.
 Osmosis - 2.
-The diffusion of water molecules through a semi-permeable membrane from a region of its higher concentration (more dilute solution) to its lower concentration (less dilute solution) is called osmosis.

-- 3. The level of sugar solution rises in the thistle funnel and drops in the beaker.

-- 4. In the control experiment, instead of sugar solution, water should be taken in the thistle funnel.
+The diffusion of water molecules through a semi-permeable membrane from a region of its higher concentration (more dilute solution) to its lower concentration (less dilute solution) is called osmosis. - 3.
+The level of sugar solution rises in the thistle funnel and the level of water drops in the beaker. - 4.
+In the control experiment, instead of sugar solution, water should be taken in the thistle funnel.

 - 5. a.
 Cell sap of root hair b.
 Semi-permeable cell membrane c.
 Water in the surrounding soil.

 - 6. Cellophane paper

-- 7. The two advantages of this process are:
+- 7. The two advantages of this process are :

 - Entry of water from soil into roots.

-- · Cell-to-cell movement of water.
+- Cell-to-cell movement of water.

-- G. 1.
+- F. 1.
 Conduction of ascent of sap by xylem

 - 2. The upward movement of water from roots to aerial parts against gravitational force.

-- 3. Water rises through xylem vessels, but in set-up ii water has not risen because xylem vessels have been removed.
+- 3. Water rises through xylem vessels, but in ii water has not risen because xylem vessels have been removed.

 - 4. From this experiment, we conclude that xylem is the path of ascent of sap.

+- G. 1. a.
+Flaccid

+- b.
+Plasmolysed

+- 2. a.
+Water

+- b.
+Strong sugar solution

+- 3. a.
+Cell A

+- 4. Osmotic pressure is responsible for the movement of water from the root hairs to the cortical cells and then finally to the xylem vessels.
+It is the force required to resist the movement of water through a semi-permeable membrane down the concentration gradient.

+- 5. The pressure with which water is pushed into the xylem tubes of the root is called root pressure.
+The water moving upwards forms a column, which is maintained up to a certain height due to root pressure.

 - H. 1.
-Ascent of sap.

-- i.
-Root hair ii.
-Soil particles iii.
-Epidermis iv.
-Xylem

-- 3. Osmosis

-- 4. Root pressure
+Solutions in beaker 1: Hypotonic solution